 An address generated by the CPU is commonly referred to as a logical address, whereas an address seen by the memory unit that is, the one loaded into the memory address register of the memory is commonly referred to as a physical address.
 The compile-time and load-time address-binding methods generate identical logical and physical addresses.
 However, the execution-time address binding scheme results in differing logical and physical addresses.
 In this case, we usually refer to the logical address as a virtual address.
 We use logical address and virtual address interchangeably in this text.
-The set of all logical addresses generated by a program is a logical address is a physical address space.
-Thus, in the execution-time address-binding scheme, the logical address spaces differ.
+The set of all logical addresses generated by a program is a logical address space.
+The set of all physical addresses corresponding to these logical addresses is a physical address space.
+Thus, in the execution-time address-binding scheme, the logical and physical address spaces differ.